NitaiEdelberg/NitaiEdelberg/README.md

 - 💼 **Full‑stack intern** @ **Texperience** – Node.js, TypeScript, PostgreSQL, GCP
 - 🧠 Love turning algorithms into real‑world systems (and vice versa)
 - 🚀 Built an AI‑driven **Tetris solver** powered by evolutionary search—see it [here](https://github.com/NitaiEdelberg/Ai-Tetris)
-- 🛠️ Created a personal **Movie Watchlist** site with rating and notes — check it out live [here](https://nitaiswebsite.onrender.com) 🚀
+- 🛠️ Created a personal **Movie Watchlist** website with rating and notes and AI suggestions (the project is on going) — check it out live [here](https://nitaiswebsite.onrender.com) 🚀
 - ⚙️ Comfortable from **low‑level C/C++** to **cloud‑native backends**
 - 🔐 Researching **chatbot jailbreak & prompt‑injection defenses** and building an API service that detects and blocks malicious prompts
 - 🕵️‍♂️ Past: built an RFC‑compliant **TFTP server/client**, a **multithreaded Set game**,
   a **warehouse order manager**, and some Linux utilities (shell encoder, antivirus)
+- 👨‍🔧 Recently started learning **.NET and C#** by building a hands-on Web API project – see [MiniTaskManager](https://github.com/NitaiEdelberg/Mini-task-manager-dotnet)

 ---